disney-songs-in-french-lyrics

 There’s much to be learned from “Comme un homme” in the way of French lessons, as the lyrics use almost every French tense including the present, future, conditional and subjunctive.

-Another excellent lesson you’ll get from this song is an overview of comparative structures, like in the lines “soit plus puissant que les ouragans” (“be more powerful than hurricanes”) and plus fragiles que des fillettes” (“more fragile than little girls”).
+This song also gives you an overview of comparative structures, like in the lines “soit plus puissant que les ouragans” (“be more powerful than hurricanes”) and plus fragiles que des fillettes” (“more fragile than little girls”).

 Lastly, you’ll gain exposure to tons of great verbs in this song, such as attaquer (to attack), frapper (to hit) and nager (to swim).

-One of the sweetest and newer Disney songs, “Je veux y croire” is both gorgeous and full of helpful French lessons.
+One of the sweetest and newer Disney songs, “Je veux y croire” is also full of helpful French lessons.

 For one, the lyrics include the use of many different prepositions like “ma vie est à l’endroit” (“my life is here”) and “je veux croire en nous” (“I believe in us”), showing you when and how to use them.